No. 6: It's life insurance. You can't negotiate!

-A dedicated pro knows how to use those best offers as a first offer and dig for even better terms on your behalf, just as they do when they negotiate with those same carriers for their own commission split.
+A dedicated pro knows how to use those best offers as a first offer and dig for even better terms on your behalf.

 For example, Hunt cites a technique called "blending" in which an agent will mix in some no-load or low-commission term life coverage that eventually converts to permanent insurance in order to increase the first-year surrender value of a whole life policy.